Why Flexible Project Management Important? 7 Best Tips for 2025

 In conventional project management, the planning is based on the available information.
 Based on this information, the team leader makes decisions about the distribution of tasks and the chronological sequence.
 The decisions made, in turn, require certain processes in the project work.
 If requirements change while work is in progress, decisions may have to be revised, work tasks repeated, and additional resources consumed.

-Flexible project management is characterized by the fact that those responsible do not make certain decisions at the start of the project but only when necessary.
+Flexible project management is characterized by those responsible for making certain decisions not at the start of the project but only when necessary.
 This is also referred to as the last possible moment of decision.
-The final moment of decision is when it must be made without having consequences for the ongoing progress of the project.
+The final moment of decision is when it must be made without consequences for the ongoing progress of the project.
 The technology ensures that certain critical decisions can be made correctly.

 Two benefits demonstrate the value of making decisions in this way.
 The flexibility in project management is significantly increased and does not cause higher costs.
 Only resources are consumed if orders are made when necessary.
-The second advantage is that information can be collected for critical options from the start of the project work, and customer feedback can be obtained, which ultimately puts the decision on a sound basis.
+The second advantage is that information can be collected for critical options from the start of the project work, and customer feedback can be obtained, ultimately making the decision soundly.

 7. Use of the flexibility matrix in project management

-In the previous sections, it was pointed out that only flexible project management can often achieve the defined objectives.
+The previous sections pointed out that only flexible project management can often achieve the defined objectives.
 This finding leads to the question: What can be designed flexibly?
-The management of a project is fundamentally based on the optimization process from the scope of the project (Scope), the resources or costs (Cost), and the time spent (Time).
+Project management is fundamentally based on the optimization process from the scope of the project (Scope) to the resources or costs (Cost) and the time spent (Time).
 These attributes of each project, known as the triple constraint, are closely related.
-Any change in one of the attributes has an immediate effect on the other two.
+Any change in one of the attributes immediately affects the other two.

 A “flexibility matrix project management” allows the project manager, depending on the customer’s priority, to make the right decisions when the project requirements change to meet the objectives.

 An example should explain the function of the flexibility matrix.
-The completion date has a top priority for the client.
+The completion date is the client’s top priority.
 There are no compromises for a deviation here.
 If changing project work requirements will increase or at least not decrease the scope of work, increasing resources is the best way to meet the specified deadline.

 One of the important tasks of project management is to document the influence of the attributes of the triple constraint.
-For the customer, the impact of the change in requirements about the flexibility matrix must be proven in an audit-proof manner in the project documentation, in the example, the necessary increase in resources.
-The appropriate online document management with the customer's ability to access all interim reports of the project documentation is a suitable means for this.
+For the customer, the impact of the change in requirements about the flexibility matrix must be proven in an audit-proof manner in the project documentation, such as the necessary increase in resources.
+The appropriate online document management with the customer’s ability to access all interim reports of the project documentation is a suitable means for this.

 FAQ